Italy unveils investment plan but political instability weighs

 Behind the recent investor flight from Italy are short-term problems - the country is experiencing its longest recession since World War Two - and more structural issues, such as high corporate taxes and a snail-paced justice system.

-Some $9.6 billion was invested last year, down from an annual average of $36.6 billion in 2005-2007, according to the United Nations Conference on Trade and Development, a multilateral organisation that promotes international trade.
+Some $9.6 billion was invested last year, down from an annual average of $36.6 billion in 2005-2007, according to the United Nations Conference on Trade and Development, a multilateral organization that promotes international trade.

 Of the measures unveiled on Thursday, some are already under way.
 Last year, Italy set up a dedicated court for commercial lawsuits involving non-Italian firms.
 Government officials say the fast-track tax consulting desk for companies is also about to be opened.